Table of Contents

 The treasury stock method is used in calculating diluted EPS for potentially dilutive stock options and share purchase warrants, which assumes that any proceeds received from the exercise of in-the-money stock options and share purchase warrants, would be used to purchase common shares at the average market price for the period.

 Recently Issued Accounting Pronouncements

-From time to time, the Financial Accounting Standards Board (the “FASB”) or other standards setting bodies issue new accounting pronouncements.
-The FASB issues updates to new accounting pronouncements through the issuance of an Accounting Standards Update (“ASU”).
-Unless otherwise discussed, the Company believes that the impact of recently issued guidance, whether adopted or to be adopted in the future, is not expected to have a material impact on the Company’s financial statements upon adoption.
+From time to time, the FASB or other standards setting bodies issue new accounting pronouncements.
+Updates to the FASB ASCs are communicated through issuance of an Accounting Standards Update ("ASU").
+Unless otherwise discussed, we believe that the impact of recently issued guidance, whether adopted or to be adopted in the future, is not expected to have a material impact on our financial statements upon adoption.